Inspirational essays and articles, with a touch of humor, are favorite topics for Ms. Giordano, a writer and public speaker.

 The incidence of people living alone has been trending upward for decades because people are choosing to do so.
 Why do people live alone and why do they love it?

-According to the Census Bureau, in the United States, more than one-fourth of all households are one-person households.
-About 31 million people in the United States live alone.
+According to the Census Bureau, in the United States, more than one-fourth of all households were one-person households as of 2020.
+More than 36 million people in the United States live alone.
 The singletons, as they are sometimes called, have lots of company.
 People in cities are more likely to live alone compared to people in suburban and rural areas.
 In some cities, as many as half of all households are one-person households.

 % of Total